digital-land/extract-alpha/app/posts/weeknotes/2025-10-24-the-unit-of-delivery-is-the-team.md

 All in all, a pretty good first week.
 The best way to build up steam is to light the stove, and sooner rather than later we’ll be chugging along.

-[Subscribe to the feed](/weeknotes/feed.xml) if you’d like to follow along, or check back here next week.
+[Subscribe to the feed](/weeknotes/feed.xml) if you’d like to follow along, or check back here next week. ([Read more about how to use feeds](https://aboutfeeds.com/).)

 _Ciao!_